callstack/repack/website/docs/configuration/guides/svg.md

 To render SVGs in your application, you first need to add [`react-native-svg`](https://github.com/react-native-svg/react-native-svg) native module to your application.

-Please follow the installation instructions from `react-native-svg` here: https://github.com/react-native-svg/react-native-svg#installation
+Please follow this installation instructions here: https://github.com/react-native-svg/react-native-svg#installation

 ## Exclude SVG from Re.Pack's Assets loader

-Now that you have `react-native-svg` installed and linked into the application, you need to tell Webpack not to use Re.Pack's [Assets loader](/docs/configuration/loaders/assets-loader) from processing SVGs, since you will process them manually later.
+Now that you have [`react-native-svg`](https://github.com/react-native-svg/react-native-svg) installed and linked into the application, you need to tell Webpack **not to use** Re.Pack's [Assets loader](/docs/configuration/loaders/assets-loader) from processing SVGs, since you will process them manually later.

 Go to your Webpack configuration and apply the following diff: